 This web page shows only a small excerpt of our Muskat research.
-Another 128 words (9 lines of text) covering the years 159 and 1598 are included under the topic Early Muskat History in all our PDF Extended History products and printed products wherever possible.
+Another 128 words (9 lines of text) covering the year 1598 is included under the topic Early Muskat History in all our PDF Extended History products and printed products wherever possible.

 Muskat Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Musket, Muscat, Muscet, Muskett, Muskatt, Muskat, Muskot, Muskott, Mousket, Mouskett, Mouskette, Mousquette, Muskit, Muskitt and many more.